-- (B) (i) For an owner that is a nonprofit corporation holding a tax credit voucher issued on or after January 1, 2026, under subsections (b) to (g), inclusive, of this section, against the tax due under chapter 208a of the general statutes in the amount specified in the tax credit voucher. - 111 (ii) Any unused portion of such credit under this subparagraph may 112 be carried forward to any or all of the four income years following the 113 year in which the tax credit voucher is issued. - 114 (2) The Commissioner of Housing shall provide a copy of the voucher 115 to the Commissioner of Revenue Services upon the request of the 116 Commissioner of Revenue Services. - (i) A credit issued under this section shall not exceed thirty thousand dollars per dwelling unit for a commercial building converted into a residential development for an owner that is not a nonprofit corporation, or not exceed fifty thousand dollars per such dwelling unit for an owner that is a nonprofit corporation. - (j) The aggregate amount of all tax credits that may be reserved by the Commissioner of Housing upon certification of conversion plans under subsections (b) to (d), inclusive, of this section shall not exceed three million dollars in any one fiscal year. - (k) The Commissioner of Housing may, in consultation with the Commissioner of Revenue Services, adopt regulations in accordance with the provisions of chapter 54 of the general statutes to carry out the purposes of this section.
+- 111 may be carried forward to any or all of the four income years following 112 the year in which the tax credit voucher is issued. - 113 (2) The Commissioner of Housing shall provide a copy of the voucher 114 to the Commissioner of Revenue Services upon the request of the 115 Commissioner of Revenue Services. - (i) A credit issued pursuant to this section shall not exceed thirty thousand dollars per dwelling unit for a commercial building converted into a residential development for an owner that is not a nonprofit corporation or not exceed fifty thousand dollars per such dwelling unit for an owner that is a nonprofit corporation. - (j) The aggregate amount of all tax credits that may be reserved by the Commissioner of Housing upon certification of conversion plans pursuant to subsections (b) to (d), inclusive, of this section shall not exceed three million dollars in any one fiscal year. - (k) The Commissioner of Housing may, in consultation with the Commissioner of Revenue Services, adopt regulations in accordance with the provisions of chapter 54 of the general statutes to carry out the purposes of this section.

-This act shall take effect as follows and shall amend the following sections:
+This act shall take effect as follows and shall amend the following sections: Section 1 July 1, 2025, and applicable to taxable years commencing on and after July 1, 2025 New section

-Statement of Purpose:
+Statement of Legislative Commissioners: